rebus-org/migr8/README.md

 Since you will most likely not be the only one developing things in your application, you might have adopted a _git flow_-inspired branching model, where each developer will create a branch to work in.

 For example, two developers working in the `feature/first-cool-thing` and `feature/next-cool-thing` branches might need to create the next migration.
-In the old days, they would have to compete about integrating _migration 3_ back into master, and one of them would have to change his migration to be number 4.
+In the old days, one of them would be the unfortunate one to last integrate _migration 3_ back into master, it would be necessary to change the migration to be number 4 and probably execute the other developer's migration manually.

 Luckily, they chose to use Migr8 to evolve their database, so they just go ahead and create